Lessons I learned from an online workshop

 I disagree.

-I’ve found that lack of audience engagement is due to the generally poor process used during most meeting sessions.
+I’ve found that the lack of audience engagement is due to the generally poor process used during most meeting sessions.

 A different workshop